explorer2x/Markdown_repo/Sprint Log.md

 - EBCOE project
     []

+- [02/01/2024 - DONE] GDP macro to download report, maintain code to involve more report type

 # Mason Pending
 - [10/12/2023 - 10/13/2023, 10/23/2023 - 10/24/2023] GDP - macro to combine 3 CFO report into template